isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Requests for Approval.md

   <li>Approval with condition(s); or</li>
 	<li>Rejection</li> </ul>
 <p>Where conditional approval is granted, the conditions attached would be determined on a case-by-case basis.</p>
-<p>Mitigation measures may also be imposed as part of approval of a transaction.</p>
 <p>Parties can seek reconsideration from the Minister within 14 calendar days after his decisions; after which, they may appeal to a Reviewing Tribunal within 30 calendar days after the reconsideration decision.</p>
 </div></li>